 - (1) Acquisitions of DoctorCare and Circle Medical. - (2) Payment for second to fourth quarters 2020, and first quarter 2021.
 Remaining amount for future use. - (3) Acquisitions of Indivica, Cycura and Easy Allied.
 Equity investment in Twig. - (4) Payments related to 2020.
 Lower than anticipated as all convertible debentures were fully converted before maturity. - (5) Acquisitions of Source 44 and ExcelleMD.
 Exercise of Insig warrants.
 Payments of first quarter 2021 working capital holdback.
 Equity investment in Phelix (first quarter 2021).
 Acquisitions of Adracare, Open Health and Doctor Services Group. - (6) Payment for first, second and third quarters 2021.
-Remaining amount for future use. - (7) Acquisitions of Intrahealth and ExecHealth.
-Remaining amount for future use. - (8) Payment for third quarter 2021.
+Remaining amount for future use. - (7) Acquisitions of Intrahealth and ExecHealth, and all Q4 2021 acquisitions and investments. - (8) Payment for third and fourth quarters 2021.
+Remaining amount for future use. - (9) For future use